 This project is about the visualising of literary place and space, using the digital medium in a way never before attempted to advance spatial understanding and interpretation of literary texts for a range of users.
 We view space and time in literature as a central element of the understanding and interpretation of texts, but one that is often overlooked.
 Literary mapping has the potential to bring it to the fore and allow it to be understood and appreciated in new ways.
 We will interpret texts and images by an iterative structure (returning upon itself) that connects visual and verbal representations and moves between them.
 So, a text is analyzed; maps are produced and the fictional world visualised; then there is a return to the text in the light of such spatialisation for in-depth analysis, enriched and deepened by the act of visualisation that mapping has given us.
 We are also interested in adapting gaming engines to the exploration of space and place in canonical literary forms, creating a range of maps and full 3D visualisations for different kinds of imaginative terrain and mapping at different scales.
 Our project will significantly enhance knowledge and understanding of digital tools for the spatial humanities, for literary mapping and for spatial approaches to the analysis and interpretation of literary works.
 (PI: Sally Bushell)

 The Colonisation of America is a fundamental process in the history of the modern world.
 To date much research has focused on a close reading of a handful of the Relaciones Geográficas, one of the most important sources for the colonial history of America.
-Using a Big-Data approach, this project will apply novel computational methodologies to their , and it will identify, extract, cross-link, and analyse information of vital importance to historical enquiry.
+Using a Big-Data approach, this project will apply novel computational methodologies to their analysis, and it will identify, extract, cross-link, and analyse information of vital importance to historical enquiry.
 In doing so, the project will transform the way historical sources are approached and analysed by modern scholars.
-(PIs: Patricia Murrieta-Flores, University of Chester; Bruno Emanuel da Graça Martins, Universidade de Lisboa; Diego Jiménez-Badillo, Museo del Templo Mayor, INAH)
+(PIs: Patricia Murrieta-Flores, Lancaster University; Bruno Emanuel da Graça Martins, Universidade de Lisboa; Diego Jiménez-Badillo, Museo del Templo Mayor, INAH)